surveyjs/survey-creator/docs/End-User-Guide.md

 #### Rating

 Respondents select one number within a range.
-Use the Rating type when you want the respondents to give a rating.
+Use the Rating type when you want respondents to enter a rating.

 <img src="images/question-types-rating.png" alt="Question types - Rating" width="50%">

 #### Ranking

 Respondents drag and drop items from a list to rearrange them according to rank or preference.
-Use the Ranking type for questions in which respondents must set their order of items.
+Use the Ranking type for questions in which respondents must set the order of items.

 <img src="images/question-types-ranking.png" alt="Question types - Ranking" width="50%">